warren-bank/fork-Xanado/README.md

 (otherwise, what's the point?)

 When you create a game you can select the edition, the dictionary, and whether there is to be a time limit or a limit to the number of players who can join.
+You can optionally select a different dictionary that the robot will use to select plays.
+Limiting the robot a smaller dictionary will give less challenging gameplay, but may be more suitable for younger players.

 The installation comes with emulations of a number of commercially available games - SCRABBLE®, Super SCRABBLE®, Lexulous, and Words With Friends.